 Design Acronyms

-- AFF: The term Above finished floor (AFF).
-It is used by the building industry to signify things like electrical outlets or to reference the height needed for a chandelier.
+- AFF: Above finished floor.
+The building industry uses it to signify things like electrical outlets or to reference the height needed for a chandelier.

-- CFA: Cutting for approval (CFA) is a standard request made to a vendor to obtain fabric samples prior to ordering.
+- CFA: Cutting for approval is a standard request made to a vendor to get fabric samples prior to ordering.
 This allows the designer to check against the original fabric from which she is ordering.

 - COM: The phrase customer's own material (COM) is used to communicate that a client wishes to select a different fabric than what the manufacturer provides or is ordering custom-made furniture.
 The fabric is shipped directly to the manufacturer.